LivePersonInc/developer-center/pages/documents/data/messaging-consumer-history/overview.md

 The LiveEngage Consumer Messaging History API allows to retrieve up to 13 months of historical conversations data, both metadata and content, for a consumer.
 This includes both archived and closed conversations.

-This API is based on the REST architecture and supports the HTTPS POST protocol (data retrieval), all retrieved data is returned in JSON format.
+This API is based on the REST architecture and supports the HTTPS GET protocol, all retrieved data is returned in JSON format.

+This API supports CORS which enables cross-domain data transfers.

 ### Getting Started